Kunalmalviya06/Unemployment-Trend-Analysis/README.md

 9. **Most Stable Employment Market:** Grouped countries by region and calculated the standard deviation of unemployment rates.
 10. **2021 Histogram:** Created a histogram of unemployment rates for 2021.

-## Dashboard

-The project features a comprehensive dashboard that visualizes key unemployment metrics and trends.
-Below are the dashboard images that provide insights into the unemployment landscape:

-- **Dashboard Image 1:**
 ![Dashboard Image 1](Dashboard.jpg)

-- **Dashboard Image 2:**
 ![Dashboard Image 2](Dashboard2.jpg)

 ## Visualizations